avaneev/prvhash/README.md

 On a side note, after 1.1 trillion iterations the internal pseudo-entropy was not lost in PRVHASH PRNG with 32-bit hashes, without external entropy injections.
-Generally speaking, the probability of losing entropy is negligible while with external entropy injections this probability is zero (the `lcg` variable is an accumulator of entropy).
+Generally speaking, the probability of completely "stopping" is absent due to the structure of the hash function.

+This function, without external entropy injections, with any initial combination of `lcg`, `Seed`, and `Hash` eventually converges into one of random number sub-sequences.
+These are mostly time-delayed versions of only a smaller set of unique sequences.
+There are structural limits in this PRNG which can be easily reached with only a single hash word in the system.
+PRNG will produce random sequences with external entropy injections, but their randomnesss quality will be limited by the size of `lcg` and `Seed` variables.
+A good property of this PRNG is that when there are several hash words in the system, each hash word has some structural distance from each other.
+For example, if there are 8 hash words in the system, the structural distance between hash word 0 and hash word 4 (1 and 5, etc.) is maximal.
+So, hash words 0 and 4 (1 and 5, etc.) can be XORed to produce a larger random structure.
+Generally speaking, it is incorrect to use every hash word as a random
+output: two structurally distant hash words should be XORed.
+When there are only 2 hash words in the system, it is however more practical to use every hash word as a random sequence as the structural distance between two hash words is minimal.
+Another way to increase the structural limit is to exploit a parallel PRNG structure demonstrated in the `prvhash42s.h` file, which also increases the security exponentially.

+Note that when initally or at some point both `lcg` and `Hash` values are zero, this PRNG initiates a self-starting sequence.
+With external entropy injections or when PRNG is used in the arrangement outlined above (XOR of two distant hash words), with many hash words in the system, the detection of self-starting sequence becomes improbable.
+Admittedly, the existence of such self-starting sequence is one of the most questionable aspects of this PRNG system.
+On the other hand, the self-starting sequence can be avoided by adding entropy the moment the system reaches zero state.

-Since both internal variables (`Seed` and `lcg`) do not directly interact with the output (XORed), the PRNG has some level of security: it is not enough to know the output of PRNG to predict future values.
+Since both internal variables (`Seed` and `lcg`) do not directly interact with the output (XORed), the PRNG has a high level of security: it is not enough to know the output of PRNG to predict its future values.

 ## Streamed Hashing ##